Apple’s widened ban on templated apps is wiping small businesses from the App Store

 “They’ve wiped out pretty much an entire industry.
 Not just DIY tools like AppMakr, but also development suites like Titanium,” said Jay Shapiro, CEO of AppMakr, which now builds apps for international markets where Android dominates.

-Above: The Official Lumineers app, built by AppMakr
+Above: The original version of the Official Lumineers app, built by AppMakr

-We’ve also heard from one source that the change will affect other companies building apps, including MindBody (apps for fitness studios), eChurch and Custom Church Apps (apps for churches), LevelUp and Olo (apps for restaurants), Hopscotch (games), uCampaign (apps for Republican lawmakers) and others.
-[None in this list have yet responded to a request for comment, but we’ll update if that changes.]
+We’ve also heard from one source that the change will affect other companies building apps, including MindBody (apps for fitness studios), eChurch and Custom Church Apps (apps for churches), Olo (apps for restaurants), Hopscotch (games), uCampaign (apps for Republican lawmakers) and others.
+[Hearing that Hopscotch may not be affected; others haven’t commented.]

 “I’m sure that Apple has some business rationale for doing this, but they have just disenfranchised an entire ecosystem and none of us can really understand why,” Shapiro said.
 “There were much easier ways to fix their perceived problem.”